How innocent we lie among

 Filched their divine commodity.

-We are busy working to bring Edna St. Vincent Millay's "How innocent we lie" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "How innocent we lie" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "How innocent we lie" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.